hmdshariati/laravel-modules-multimix/README.md

 In this example, not only separating concerns, but also making:

-- Product Module with VueJS + Bulma
+- Frontoffice Module with TailwindCSS + VueJs

 - Cart Module with VueJS + Bootstrap

+- Product Module with ReactJs + Bulma

-Frontend assets will be on "public/modules/MODULE_NAME"
+Frontend assets will be on "public/modules/<MODULE_NAME>"

 ```
 public/modules/Product/mix-manifest.json